Kaique-Itisuke/tiny-docker-images/golang/README.md

 ```
 ![Security Scan Example](assets/images/security-scan-example.png)

 > A Trivy scan of the node:lts-bookworm (Debian 12.9) image revealed multiple vulnerabilities.
-In contrast, this project's Golang image, built using a distroless base with only the compiled Go binary, showed zero vulnerabilities as you can see in the print bellow.
+In contrast, this project's Golang image, built using a distroless image with only the compiled Go binary, showed zero vulnerabilities as you can see in the print bellow.
 ![Golang image Security Scan](assets/images/golang-image-security-scan.png)